Kingdom of Dagbon: Pre-Gbewaa period

 Naa Gbewaa lineage traces back to Tohazhie, the Red (fair-skinned) Hunter.
 These histories narrate the story of Tohazhie, who left Tunga, east of Lake Chad, with a small band of cavalry men into Zamfara, present-day Nigeria, before moving on to Mali.
 Tohazhie married the daughter of the king of Mali, Pag Wabiga, and fathered a son, Kpoginumbo(Ʒinani).

 After serving briefly in Mali, Kpogonumbo and his followers came into conflict with the rising Songhay Empire in western Africa, and reprisal attacks from the Songhay forced Kpogonumbo and his followers southward.
 Kpogonumbo then seized power and ruled over Biun in Gurma.
 His son, Naa Gbewaa (or Bawa), left Biun with some of his followers to settle at Pusiga in the northeastern corner of Ghana, where he ruled until he became blind.
 His grave is located at Pusiga in the Upper East Region.
 Naa Gbewaa's son, Zirili, succeeded him.
 Not much is known of Zirili.
 His younger brothers–Tohagu, Shitobu and Gmantambo–each of them travelled outward eventually expanding the borders of the Dagbon Kingdoms.
-Naa Gbewaa remains in the histories of the kingdoms of Dagbon and the kingdoms of the Mamprugu and Nanumba, as their first king, founding their ruling dynasties through these sons.
+Naa Gbewaa remains in the histories of the kingdoms of Dagbon and the kingdoms of the Mamprugu and Nanung, as their first king, founding their ruling dynasties through these sons.